TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/029 GetTodoById.md

 ```

 ## The Implementation
-You must make a GET request, with the id, to the Web API.
-It should return a single `TodoBasicDto`, which is deserialized and returned.
-Check error status codes.
+You must make a GET request, with the `id`, to the Web API.
+You will get a single `TodoBasicDto`, which is deserialized and returned.
+Check error status codes as always.

 Give it a try yourself.